KarlHartwig/GettingAndCleaningDataProject/CodeBook.md

 ## **TidyData**
-The dataset stored within the file TidyData.csv is a tidied verson of the source data provided within https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip .
+The dataset stored within the file TidyData.txt is a tidied verson of the source data provided within https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip .
 Annotation of the variables are presented below together with a reference to the corrensponding source features provided in the original dataset.

 | Column   Name                     | Data Type | Units   | Source Feature Identity                                                     |
 |-----------------------------------|-----------|---------|-----------------------------------------------------------------------------|